sitek94/javascript-calculator/README.md

 # Javascript Calculator

+See the project live: https://sitek94.github.io/javascript-calculator/

 JavaScript calculator that uses immediate excecution logic for input logic.
-The app is built as to fulfill `user stories` from **freeCodeCamp**, you can check them out here: [Build a JavaScript Calculator](https://www.freecodecamp.org/learn/front-end-libraries/front-end-libraries-projects/build-a-javascript-calculator)
+The app is built as to fulfill `user stories` from **freeCodeCamp**, you can see them here [Build a JavaScript Calculator](https://www.freecodecamp.org/learn/front-end-libraries/front-end-libraries-projects/build-a-javascript-calculator)
+Some additional functionality:
+* square root
+* plus/minus sign
+* double zero
+* delete last digit

 ## Design credit
 I’m not the author of the design, I’ve found a concept design on dribbble.com and recreated it with CSS.